NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Everything expats need to know about investing in Slovenia — from property and stocks to tax-efficient strategies, brokerage access, and building wealth abroad.

-Read guide
+Read

 Compare

-Slovenia vs Other Countries
+Slovenia vs the rest

-See how Slovenia stacks up against other popular expat destinations
+See how Slovenia stacks up against other popular expat destinations.

 Rankings

-Where Does Slovenia Rank?
+Where Slovenia ranks

 FAQ